tajpouria/React-Testing-app--Jest-basics-Comments-/README.md

 I'm write out an High order component `HOC` <br>
 in order to check SingIn status also using `react-router-dom`

+## UPDATE :: March 29

+I'm wrote my own MiddleWares and stop using redux promise also comments validate middleware has been added;

 ### `npm run build`